alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 .. image:: ../figures/01_Intro/portal_vm_step3.png

 3. We begin by completing the information on the "Basics" panel.
-   We select the subscription from the drop-down menu and create a new Resource Group we want to deploy the VM into by clicking "Create new" underneath the Resource Group box - the example will create a new group called ``learn-azure``.
+   We select the subscription from the drop-down menu and create a new Resource Group we want to deploy the VM into by clicking "Create new" underneath the Resource Group box - the example will create a new group called ``learn-azure-01``.
    (You could also deploy this into an existing Resource Group by selecting from the drop-down menu.)
    Give your VM a name - the example uses ``webvm``.
    Assign your VM a Region - the example uses "West Europe".